 That’s why you’re reading an article titled “How To Talk To People,” right?
+You want to improve your conversation skills.

-Why Your Conversations Are Boring
+Here’s why Your Conversations Are Boring

 Let me ask you… what would happen if you were talking to someone you’d just met and they told you they were a tax accountant, for example?